 Writing is a hard slog, but promoting your own work is even tougher.
-As an indie author (i.e. independent author), I must fund all of the printing, publishing and marketing costs for all of my books from my own pocket.
+As an indie author (i.e. independent author), I must fund all of the publishing costs for all of my books from my own pocket.
 This includes cover designs, professional editing, and a bunch of costs associated with legally setting up a manuscript as a published book.
-Then there’s printing costs, advertising, web hosting … the list goes on.
+Then there’s printing, advertising, web hosting … the list goes on.

 People often email me about when my next book is coming out, which is awesome, as it means they liked the book/s they’ve already read in the series.
 And I do try and get books written as fast as I can without sacrificing quality, but the painful lag between each book is due mainly to the fact I need to work a regular(ish) job to pay the bills.